A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Discussion

 Considering the limitations of the approach presented in this article, future work should address the approximation of the location of the non-pipe objects and of the pipe endpoints.
 One possible solution could be the skeletonization of the pipe elements as discussed in \cite{Alex2025} and \cite{meyer2023}.
-Furthermore, although the object detection overall achieved good results, there were issues in detecting smaller objects, such as sprinklers and thin pipes.
+Furthermore, although the object detection achieved good results overall, there were issues in detecting smaller objects, such as sprinklers and thin pipes.
 It could be investigated if this can be improved by collecting more images where small objects are depicted prominently, increasing image resolution, or improving the model, e.g., by exploring the use of vision transformers \citep{yuan2021}.
+Updating the model would not affect the pipeline in any way: The detection models are inputs to the pipeline and can be replaced with any preferred model.
 While the differentiation between straight pipes, elbows and T-fittings worked well in the example test environments, adding them as different object classes in the 'Object detection and and instance prediction' module could make the results more robust as it would make the use of crude heuristics redundant.
 The models could also be extended to detect more objects than pipes, pumps, tanks, and valves.
-This would pave the way for applying the pipeline to use cases other than hydraulic systems.
+This would pave the way for applying the pipeline to environments other than hydraulic systems.
 The latter would at the same time help to validate the method further.
+While the pipeline shows promising results on generated scenes that mimic real infrastructure, it remains a prototype until it can be validated on a real-world example.
+Thus, the main objective for the future remains testing and validating the pipeline on an actual critical infrastructure.